Bhootayyana Maga Ayyu: Plot

-Ayyu's wife reminds him about his father's attitude towards the villagers and their reaction when Bhootayya died.
+Ayyu's wife reminds him about his father's attitude towards the villagers and their reaction to his death.
 This makes Ayyu give a thought about his behaviour.
 Gulla's wife tries to kill herself by drowning herself in the river as she gets convinced that Ayyu will not spare her husband.
 Ayyu sees a woman drowning and being a distinguished swimmer saves her only to find that she is his enemy's wife.
 This incident has a lasting effect on Ayyu, who tries to end the feud.
-Ayyu clears all of Gulla's debts and he asks Gulla to work for him to pay off the debts.
+Ayyu clears all of Gulla's debts asking him to work for him in return.
 Gulla agrees and works sincerely to pay off the debts, but resents Ayyu's friendship.

 During the village festival, the villagers plot to ransack Ayyu's house and the person who leads the pack is Gulla.
 They attack Ayyu's house at midnight, and set his house on fire.
 Ayyu, who is a changed person now, simply states this as an accident when the district police come to investigate the case.
 This incident begins to make an impact on the villagers to change their perceptions about Ayyu.
 With his house burned down, Ayyu goes with his family to live in the house by the river.
 One day Ayyu goes to the town, leaving behind his family.
-The village is in flood and Ayyu's house is in danger.
+The village is flooded from a downpour and Ayyu's house is in danger.
 Ayyu's wife and kids try to come out of the house as the dam collapses and the water enters the house, flooding it completely.
 Gulla takes a raft and single-handedly sets out to rescue Ayyu's family.
 With much difficulty, he saves Ayyu's family and brings them to safety.
-Ayyu reaches the village and is shocked to see the plight of the village.
-But he is relieved to see that Gulla has rescued them.

-Ayyu hugs Gulla and they end their years of hatred and enmity.
-The villagers help Ayyu to build a new house and the village continues to live in harmony.
+Ayyu reaches the village and is shocked to see its plight, but is relieved to see that Gulla has rescued them.
+Ayyu hugs Gulla thereby ending their years of hatred and enmity.
+The villagers return Ayyu's belongings and wealth that was looted.
 They all celebrate the festival.